troystribling/BlueCap/README.md

 ### <a name="peripheral_ibeacon_emulation">iBeacon Emulation</a>

-iBeacon emulation does not require support of services and characteristics.
+iBeacon emulation does not require Services and Characteristics.
 Only advertising is required.
 The BlueCap PeripheralManager methods used are,

 ```swift
 // start advertising beceacon region